 As adults, many of us take actions to maintain good health and preserve our vision, such as eating a healthy diet, exercising, and not smoking.
 Let’s do the same for our children.
 As depicted above, smoking is as dangerous for the eyes as rapidly progressing myopia.

-If your child’s prescription rapidly deteriorates, contact Myopia Management Center At Professional Vision Care for a consultation.
+If your child’s prescription rapidly deteriorates, contact Myopia Management Clinic At Professional Vision Care for a consultation.
 Let us help your child diminish the risk of developing ocular disease and vision loss with our effective myopia management program.

 Dr. Carole Burns serves patients from Lewis Center, Westerville, Johnstown, Northeast Columbus, and throughout Ohio.